ifoxfoot/fqacalc/README.md

 relative importance for each species, phyiognomic group, or family.
 `fqacalc` also contains a species summary function that produces a summary of each species’ relative metrics in a data frame.
 Relative functions always allow duplicate species observations.
-They also always allow “ground” and “water” to be included.
+If a plot ID column is indicated using the `plot_id` argument, duplicates will not be allowed if they occur in the same plot.
+Relative functions also always allow “ground” and “water” to be included.

 Relative functions have one additional argument which tells the